-In order to deploy 3rd party updates via WSUS, the server and the clients have to have the same self-signed certificate.
+In order to deploy third-party updates via WSUS, the server and clients must have the same self-signed certificate.
 Client devices are able to install AM-deployed applications as soon as the certificate is installed.

 To generate a certificate or import one:

 1. Launch Application Manager and go to the WSUS integration tab.

 2. Click Generate to create a new self-signed certificate, or Import certificate to use an existing certificate.

 3. Select OK if there is no existing certificate.
 If you are changing an existing certificate, Application Manager will confirm the replacement.
 Click Yes if you would like to replace an existing certificate.

 When a valid certificate exists, it must be deployed to clients in order to deploy the software updates.
 We recommend doing this by using a group policy object.

 To export an existing certificate: